wultra/sike-java/docs/Readme.md

 ### Initialization

-As the first step, you need to initialize the Bouncy Castle provider:
+As the first step, initialize the Bouncy Castle provider:

 ```java
 Security.addProvider(new BouncyCastleProvider());
 ```

 The Bouncy Castle initialization should be done at the application start before any of the SIKE Java functionality is used.

-Before generating keys, you should choose the variant you want to use.
-The table below summarizes the available variants:
+Before generating keys, choose one of the available variants:

 | SIKE Variant Name | NIST Security Level | Private Key Size | Public Key Size | Shared Secret Size |
 | :---------------: | :-----------------: | :--------------: | :-------------: | :----------------: |